Day

 Brief Description:

-If you are a complete beginner to painting, or have some experience then this is the course for you.
+If you are a complete beginner to Oil painting, or have some experience then this is the course for you.
 The course is designed for complete beginners to painting, and those who have some experience.
 The course will be based on the teaching of essential skills.
-These skills will be transferrable to any genre, style or medium in painting (watercolour, oil or acrylic) both traditional and contemporary.
+These skills will be transferrable to any genre, style or medium in painting (we will concentrate on oil or acrylic) both traditional and contemporary.
 You will be able to progress at your own pace and will build confidence accordingly.
 In summary, this is a skills based course intended to equip you with essential skills for any genre or style.

 The course is priced per 10 weeks (one term); you may find, as many learners do, that you will want to continue for more than 10 weeks; if this is the case you will be offered the opportunity to re-enrol and pay for another term.